The task of the right eye is to peer into the telescope, while the left eye peers into the microscope - Leonora Carrington

 Please therefore feel free to select the lenses that best meet your own needs from the drop-down Trend, I-Site, Level, Timeline and Space menus in the right-hand column of every Halcyon page

-We also see lenses as being useful in the following cycle that we have imagined:
+We also see lenses as being useful in the following cycle: